Companion (Doctor Who): Role

 The Doctor's companions have assumed a variety of roles—involuntary passengers, assistants (particularly Liz Shaw), friends, and fellow adventurers; and, of course, he regularly gains new companions and loses old ones.
 Sometimes they return home, and sometimes they find new causes—or loves—on worlds they have visited.
 A few companions have died during their travels with the Doctor, such as the 12th Doctor's companion Bill Potts.
 Some have taken trips in the TARDIS by accident like Rose's mother, Jackie Tyler.

 Most companions travel in the TARDIS with the Doctor for more than one adventure.
-Sometimes a guest character takes a role in the story similar to that of a companion, such as photographer Isobel Watkins, who plays a significant role in The Invasion (1968), or Lynda in "Bad Wolf" and "The Parting of the Ways" (2005).
+Sometimes a guest character takes a role in the story similar to that of a companion, such as photographer Isobel Watkins, who plays a significant role in The Invasion (1968), or Lynda Moss in "Bad Wolf" and "The Parting of the Ways" (2005).
 In the revived era, some guest characters have gained companion status such as Mickey Smith, River Song, Wilfred Mott, and Craig Owens.